Infineon/modustoolbox-software/README.md

 [Middleware](#middleware)

-See the ModusToolbox Software Overview document (link TBD) to understand how all this works.
+See the [ModusToolbox Software Overview](https://www.cypress.com/ModusToolboxSWOverview) document to understand how all this works.
 Some libraries are intended for development in a particular ecosystem, like Mbed OS.

 Each library is delivered in its own repository, complete with documentation.
 Both Cypress and third-party middleware is available.
 The information below includes links to each repository, and various resources associated with each library.
 Go to each repository to see what releases are available for that library.